The global non-linear stability of the Kerr-de Sitter family of black holes: Hyperbolic formulations of the Einstein vacuum equations

 where $\BoxCP_g$ is the \emph{(unmodified) constraint propagation operator} defined as

-The notation is justified: One easily verifies $\BoxCP_g u=\Box_g u-\Ric(g)(u,\cdot)$, with $\Box_g$ the tensor Laplacian on 1-forms; and the terminology is motivated by the fact that, given a solution $g$ of \eqref{EqHypDTGaugedEinstein} with arbitrary initial data, and a spacelike surface $\Sigma_1$ at which $\Ups(g)|_{\Sigma_1}=0$, the constraint equations \eqref{EqHypDTConstraints2} are equivalent to $\gamma_{\Sigma_1}(\Ups(g))=0$; it is in this sense that \eqref{EqHypDTCPEq} governs the propagation of the constraints.
+The notation is justified: one easily verifies $\BoxCP_g u=\Box_g u-\Ric(g)(u,\cdot)$, with $\Box_g$ the tensor Laplacian on 1-forms.
+The terminology is motivated by the following fact: given a solution $g$ of \eqref{EqHypDTGaugedEinstein} with arbitrary initial data, and a spacelike surface $\Sigma_1$ (with unit normal $N$) at which $\Ups(g)|_{\Sigma_1}=0$, the constraint equations \eqref{EqHypDTConstraints2} are equivalent to $(\Ups(g)_{\Sigma_1},\cL_N\Ups(g)|_{\Sigma_1})=0$; it is in this sense that \eqref{EqHypDTCPEq} governs the propagation of the constraints.

 Now, the uniqueness of solutions of the Cauchy problem for the equation \eqref{EqHypDTCPEq} implies $\Ups(g)\equiv 0$, and thus $g$ indeed satisfies the Einstein equation $\Ric(g)+\Lambda g=0$ in the wave map gauge $\Ups(g)=0$, and $g$ induces the given initial data on $\Sigma_0$.
 This justifies the terminology `gauged Einstein equation' for the equation \eqref{EqHypDTGaugedEinstein}, since its solution solves the Einstein equation in the chosen gauge.